 Adaptive Cruise Control maintains a safe distance from the car in front and will adjust speed automatically should it begin closing the gap, bringing the car to a standstill if necessary.

-When some reasonable extras are ticked, such as leather trim, 17-inch wheels and lumbar support for the driver and front passenger, the bill quickly approaches £24,000, and the BMW starts looking pricey compared with a rival such as the Ford Focus C-Max, where the same amount of money can get you the Titanium-X model powered by the flagship 160hp diesel engine.
+When some reasonable extras are ticked, such as leather trim, 17-inch wheels and lumbar support for the driver and front passenger, the bill quickly rises, and the BMW starts looking pricey compared with a rival such as the Ford C-Max, where the same amount of money can get you a top-spec model powered by the flagship 160hp diesel engine.

 That’s not to say the Active Tourer is poorly equipped, however, and few people will find themselves feeling really cheated with a base model.

-BMW clearly wanted to ensure their first front-wheel drive model was still recognisable as a BMW on a country-road blast, and critics agree that the handling remains top-notch.
+BMW clearly wanted to ensure their first front-wheel drive model was still recognisable as a BMW on a country road blast, and it really does – handling remains top-notch.